MehrdadSamadishadlou/R_for_Biologists/materials.md

 <p style='text-align: justify;'>
   <font color="red">
   The CRAN Admin Team will be performing system upgrades on the Comprehensive R Archive Network (CRAN) from Wednesday, November 15 until Thursday, November 16, 2023 (24-25 Aban).
-During this time, you may experience intermittent connectivity issues or an inability to access CRAN mirrors when trying to download R packages.
+During this time, you may experience intermittent connectivity issues or an inability to access CRAN mirrors when trying to download R and/or R packages.
 This is expected behavior during the upgrade window.
   </font>
 </p>